JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### downloadSources

 Download IntelliJ Platform sources.
-Enabled by default if not on `CI` environment.
+It is enabled by default if the `CI` environment variable is not set – which is present on Continuous Integration environments, like GitHub Actions, TeamCity, and others.

 **Type:** `Boolean`